Transformation in Breuninger’s shop search: Increasing efficiency and reducing costs with open source

 We are proud to support Breuninger in such a special process of system replacement and the development of a new search technology and look forward to further joint steps towards continuous improvement and innovation.

-Do you need advice on how to exploit the full potential of your search function?
+Do you need expert guidance to unlock the full potential of your search function?

 We are happy to support you.